Updated: Jun 11

 The short answer: Don't take life too seriously.

-Deep in the soul of humankind there is a desire for meaning, purpose, importance.
-And If you follow my social media and see my content, I am always helping people to find a deep spiritual purpose and go for it with passion and vigor.
+Deep in the soul of humankind, there is a desire for meaning, purpose, importance.
+And If you follow my social media, I am always helping people to find a deep spiritual purpose and follow their passion.
 Yet, now I am telling you to do things which are not serious.
-Why?
+Huh?

-This is important, chasing dreams, creating your individual purpose...but life is not just about you.
+Look, chasing dreams, creating your individual purpose, it's important...but life is not just about you.

 If you die today without having accomplished that lofty goal you set for yourself, nobody in Australia will cry for you, nobody in India will bow their head, people in South America won’t light candles for you.

 My meaning is that the business of chasing purpose is a serious game.

 You're so busy working you forget to live!
 The life you can enjoy exists on an ever receding horizon.